teemulehtinen/grader_qlc/README.md

 environment.
 Docker containers have been developed for different programming languages and libraries that the students may use.

-This package provides scripts that can be added to existing containers for augmenting the program test outputs with QLC questions that target concrete constructs and patterns in the program that student previously created.
-These scripts can check the previous output and augment it with a question form that stores the student's answers via JavaScript POST.
+This package provides a tool that can be added to existing containers for augmenting the program test outputs with QLC questions.
+The tool checks the previous output and can augment it with a question form that can store the student's answers via JavaScript POST.
 In addition to this package, question generation libraries are required for the particular programming language that is used in the exercise.

 * https://github.com/teemulehtinen/qlcpy (Python)
 * https://github.com/teemulehtinen/qlcjs (JavaScript)